There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

-As a startup, you won’t have enough budget to spend on large scale advertising like the corporates.
+As a startup, you won’t have enough budget to spend on large-scale advertising like the corporates.
 So, focusing on SEO can help you get real results.
 You need to understand the real result is not the traffic you get, it’s all about how much money you make.
 Revenue is what matters to your startup.
-You got to scale up your startup and make more money.
-You might want to change the world to be a better place to live like Elon Musk, but your focus should be on building your startup and move on to the next level.
+You have to scale up your startup and make more money.
+You might want to change the world to be a better place to live like Elon Musk, but your focus should be on building your startup and moving on to the next level.

 To be successful at SEO you don’t have to do a lot of extra work.
 It’s all about having a functional website that offers value to your customers.

 You need to follow the best SEO practices to achieve success in growing your startup.
 And that’s what we’re going to cover in the next section.